-2820.
-Grant Conditions and Limitations
+§ 2814.25.
+Grant Conditions and Limitations.

-- (a) The Board may pay from the OSCA reasonable and necessary costs of response actions that relate to an unauthorized release from an underground storage tank at an eligible site if all of the following are conditions are met: - (1) The costs of response actions are incurred on or after January 1, 2005, and are incurred by or on behalf of the applicant. - (2) The regulatory agency responsible for overseeing response actions at the eligible site directs corrective action pursuant to Health and Safety Code, section 25296.10. - (3) The response actions are necessary to protect human health, safety and the environment, and are performed in accordance with Health and Safety Code, division 20, chapter 6.7 and California Code of Regulations, title 23, division 3, chapter 16, and Water Code, division 7. - (4) For sites where the Board, the regional board, or local agency has determined that an unauthorized release has impacted groundwater, the response actions that carry out cleanup activities as described in section 2817, subdivision (c) and the bidding process for these activities are conducted in accordance with Article 6.5 of Chapter 6.75 of the Health and Safety Code, unless the Board finds that compliance with Article 6.5 of Chapter 6.75 of the Health and Safety Code is unreasonable or impossible under the circumstances pertaining to a particular application. - (b) In addition to the conditions contained in subdivision (a), the following conditions apply:
+- (a) The Board may pay from the OSCA reasonable and necessary costs of response actions that relate to an unauthorized release from an underground storage tank at an eligible site if all of the following conditions are met: - (1) The costs of response actions are incurred on or after January 1, 2005, and are incurred by or on behalf of the applicant. - (2) Either of the following is met: - (A) The regulatory agency responsible for overseeing response actions at the eligible site directs or approves response actions.

-- (1) To receive an assessment grant, the applicant must demonstrate that the applicant has provided to the Board and the regulatory agency overseeing the response actions a copy of all site assessments and investigation reports, workplans and corrective action plans for the eligible site that are available to the applicant. - (2) To receive payment pursuant to a cleanup grant, the applicant must demonstrate that the applicant is the equitable or legal owner of the eligible site, unless the applicant is a public agency. - (c) The Board may not issue grants from the OSCA for more than \$1,500,000 per occurrence. - (d) The Board shall not award more than \$3,000,000 pursuant to this article to an applicant in any fiscal year.
+- (B) Response actions are required as part of the site development process. - (3) The response actions are necessary to protect human health, safety and the environment, and are performed in accordance with applicable laws, including Health and Safety Code, division 20, chapter 6.7 and California Code of Regulations, title 23, division 3, chapter 16, and Water Code, division 7. - (4) For sites where the Board, the regional board, or local agency has determined that an unauthorized release has impacted groundwater, the response actions that carry out cleanup activities as described in section 2814.22, subdivision (c) and the bidding process for these activities are conducted in accordance with Article 6.5 of Chapter 6.75 of the Health and Safety Code, unless the Board finds that compliance with Article 6.5 of Chapter 6.75 of the Health and Safety Code is unreasonable or impossible under the circumstances pertaining to a particular application. - (b) In addition to the conditions contained in subdivision (a), the following conditions apply: - (1) To receive an assessment grant, the applicant must demonstrate that the applicant has provided to the Board and any regulatory agency overseeing the response actions a copy of all site assessments and investigation reports, workplans and corrective action plans for the eligible site that are available to the applicant. - (2) To receive payment pursuant to a cleanup grant, the applicant must demonstrate that the applicant is the equitable or legal owner of the eligible site, unless the applicant is a public agency. - (c) The Board may not issue grants from the OSCA for more than \$1,500,000 per occurrence. - (d) The Board shall not award more than \$3,000,000 pursuant to this article to an applicant in any fiscal year.
 For purposes of determining the total amount awarded to an applicant for purposes of this subdivision, the Board shall include any award of funds made to an applicant's affiliates.
 The Board may waive this limitation if doing so would provide for an equitable and timely use of available funds.

-2821.
-Double Payment
+§ 2814.26.
+Double Payment.

 An applicant may not receive payment from the OSCA for response actions that have been or will be paid or otherwise compensated from another source.
 For purposes of this article, a reduction in the applicant's cost to acquire an eligible site shall not be considered compensation from another source.
-If an applicant has or will receive compensation for costs of response actions from another source, the Board shall apply section 2812.3 of article 4 to determine the amount of double payment, if any.
+If an applicant has or will receive compensation for costs of response actions from another source, the Board shall apply section 2812.3 of article 4 of Title 23 of the California Code of Regulations to determine the amount of double payment, if any.
 However, any reference in section 2812.3 of Article 4 to the claimant, the Fund, and corrective action shall, for the purposes of this article, be deemed a reference to the applicant, the OSCA, and response actions, respectively.

-Authority: Section 25299.77, Health and Safety Code Reference: Section 25299.50.2, Health and Safety Code
+Authority: Section 25299.77, Health and Safety Code.
+Reference: Section 25299.50.2, Health and Safety Code.

-2822.
-Priority Ranking
+§ 2814.27.
+Priority Ranking.